-As a fierce sports rivalry unfolds on the cricket field between the East and West over two revelry-filled days, we'll have the perfect spot for visitors to swing by and watch the game, mix and mingle with our tourism ambassadors, and enjoy a local beverage!
+A fierce sports rivalry on the field, an epic celebration along the sidelines.
+We invite you to join us at Camp Bermudaful this Cup Match, where you can swing by for a great view the game, mix and mingle with our tourism ambassadors, and enjoy a local beverage!

-Directions: As you enter the secondary entrance at Somerset Cricket Club on Clyde Best Lane, 'Camp Bermudaful' will be located directly to the right (northeast corner of the field).
-Take the stairs to the third level.
+Directions: As you enter the main entrance at St. George's Cricket Club, the Visitor's Stall will be located directly to the right of the clubhouse.

+Take the stairs to the first level, and we'll be the last stall to your left.